-Every day more and more adoptees are using DNA to find birth families.
-There are three types of testing available that may help.
+Every day, more and more adoptees are using DNA as a tool to find birth families.
+Three types of testing available may help.
 You can do a mitochondrial test for your direct maternal line, a Y-line for your direct paternal line (for males only), and an autosomal to reveal ethnic mix and find cousin matches.
 There are a few major companies that do DNA testing.
 Most adoptees use autosomal testing with good results.
 23andMe does all three tests.
-Their company is known for specificity and medical information.
+Their company is known for its specificity and medical information.
 Even if you are not looking to connect with family, adoptees can benefit from the medical aspect.
 The results are not diagnostic, but they do show genetic markers for certain health risks.
 Ancestry DNA is believed to have the largest database for establishing matches.
 Whatever you choose, DNA as a tool is a great resource.

 There is some healthy debate over which company to test with and where to transfer results to.
 Different people will have different preferences for using DNA as a tool.
 If you can afford it, take all the tests.
 You will end up with the most information and the best possible matches.
 For many people, that is not an option.
-From all of the adoption circles I’m part of, it is widely believed that the best course of action for an adoptee is to take the Ancestry DNA test, and then upload the raw data to GEDmatch.
+From all of the adoption circles, I’m part of, it is widely believed that the best course of action for an adoptee is to take the Ancestry DNA test, and then upload the raw data to GEDmatch.
 GEDmatch accepts DNA from three leading testing sites, so doing so can result in more matches.
 It is a free service mainly focused on genealogy.
-This is the most cost efficient, and you can always take a different test later if you aren’t happy with your results.
+This is the most cost-efficient, and you can always take a different test later if you aren’t happy with your results.

 If you have to contact one of your matches for further information, tread lightly.
 I suggest taking screenshots of their trees beforehand.
 I would not mention adoption if it can be avoided.
 Family secrets abound in genealogy research, so people tend to clam up when they hear the word adoption.
 Your goal is to get all the info you can from them, without scaring them off.

 Once you have narrowed the information to the person you are looking for, take things slow.
-It is possible that the person’s life is completely different.
-Other family may not know about you.
+A person’s life may be completely different.
+Other families may not know about you.
 Emotions will run high.
 If for some reason initial contact doesn’t go as planned, give it time.
 People usually do best when they have time to process their emotions.
 I have never heard anyone say they regretted taking the DNA test.
 Even in cases with failed reunions, most are grateful to know the truth.